top of page

 Interesting figures about cenotes

 The cenotes at Santa Bárbara are located on a large property.
-The approximately 2km walk to the cenotes on the property can be done on foot, with a rented bicycle or with a horse cart.
-The path is a bit bumpy and there is also a small uphill in between.
+The roughly 2 km path to reach them can be walked, cycled with a rental bike, or taken by horse-drawn cart.
+The trail is a bit uneven, and there’s a slight incline along the way.

 Ride with the horse-drawn cart

-The entire facility is fully developed and everything you need is available.
-There are changing rooms, toilets, bathrooms, showers and lockers in the entrance area.
-Free WiFi is also available in the entrance area.
+The entire facility is well-equipped, and you’ll find everything you need.
+Right at the entrance, there are changing rooms, toilets, showers, and lockers.
+Free WiFi is also available in this area.

 Water play park and restaurant